New York Gov. Andrew Cuomo resigning over sexual harassment

 The harassment investigation ordered up by the attorney general and conducted by two outside lawyers corroborated the women’s accounts and added lurid new ones.
 The release of the report left the governor more isolated than ever, with some of his most loyal supporters abandoning him and President Joe Biden joining those calling on him to resign.

 His accusers included an aide who said Cuomo groped her breast at the governor’s mansion.
-Investigators also the governor’s staff retaliated against one of his accusers by leaking confidential personnel files about her.
+Investigators also said the governor’s staff retaliated against one of his accusers by leaking confidential personnel files about her.

 As governor, Cuomo touted himself as an example of a “progressive Democrat” who gets things done: Since taking office in 2011, he helped push through legislation that legalized gay marriage, began lifting the minimum wage to $15 and expanded paid family leave benefits.
 He also backed big infrastructure projects, including airport overhauls and construction of a new bridge over the Hudson River that he named after his father.